 Presidents don’t like leaks by others and complain about them whenever they occur, often asking the FBI to run down the culprit.
 Such efforts almost always fail.

-The leakers in the Pentagon Papers case, Daniel Ellsberg and Anthony Russo, gave up their positions in defense consulting corporation RAND, their access to officials, and were willing to face criminal sanction or jail time because they believed that the information that they were providing was of vital national interest and could eventually stop the war and save lives.
+The leakers in the Pentagon Papers case, Daniel Ellsberg and Anthony Russo, gave up their positions in defense consulting corporation and were willing to face criminal sanction or jail time because they believed that the information that they were providing was of vital national interest and could eventually stop the war and save lives.

-As noted in a recent letter from the Newspaper Association of America and National Newspaper Association to members of Congress, these leaks have led to vital information coming to public attention in a way that brings benefit to the nation, but real risks exist each time a government staffer breaks their confidentiality agreement and takes decisions into their own hands.
+As noted in a and National Newspaper Association to members of Congress, these leaks have led to vital information coming to public attention in a way that brings benefit to the nation, but real risks exist each time a government staffer breaks their confidentiality agreement and takes decisions into their own hands.

 Like many leakers, Ellsberg tried to exert his influence from the inside numerous times before taking his concerns public.
 As an author of the Pentagon Papers, he possessed easy access to the top echelons of the defense establishments.
 His top academic credentials as a member of the prestigious Society of Junior Fellows at Harvard, as Woodrow Wilson Fellow at Cambridge, his military credentials as a lieutenant in the fields during the Suez Canal engagement, his work in Vietnam on the staff of Gen. Edward Lansdale, all aided his credibility.
 Ellsberg had been a member of the pro-war establishment at the start of the fighting, and had worked in the State Department, took assignments from the Defense Department, and had been in Vietnam himself; it was in Vietnam where he first met Anthony Russo, a RAND engineer and political scientist who was studying Viet Cong motivations by interviewing prisoners and defectors.
 Ellsberg initially wrote favorably about the effort.
 But as the war advanced, and his analysis began to show that the war was not being won, that the objections were not being achieved, and the death tolls seemed to mount regardless of the rationality of any particular military move, Ellsberg eventually became a dissenter.
 Initially this dissent was registered from within the establishment.
 In 1968, he had even prepared an ‘A-to-Z’ list of options and had spent four days reviewing them with Henry Kissinger at Nixon campaign headquarters in New York, but Kissinger dismissed one of the key Ellsberg recommendations: withdrawal.